 The strength of this study is its use of a novel eHealth application in a representative IBD population in clinical practice, including both CD and UC patients with different disease phenotypes.

 A limitation of the study is that the TIBS disease activity algorithm has not yet been validated by endoscopy.
-Furthermore, monitoring FC for small bowel inflammation in cases of CD has been questioned based on whether FC is a valid marker for disease activity, and nor do symptoms necessarily worsen in these patients.
-Another limitation of the study is its design, which might have gained from using a non-inferior design for the statistical analysis and power calculation.
+Furthermore, monitoring FC for small bowel inflammation in cases of CD has been questioned based on whether FC is a valid marker for disease activity and nor do symptoms necessarily worsen in these patients.
+Another limitation of the study is its design, which might have been improved by using a non-inferior design for the statistical analysis and power calculation.

 In conclusion, the two eHealth screening procedures (OD and 3M) proved equally good in detecting a relapse and bringing about remission in adult IBD patients.
-There were no statistically significant differences between the OD and 3M groups on any of the disease measures, compliance, or quality of life, however the OD protocol resulted in fewer FC home test kits used per patient.
-Therefore, Individualized, i.e. OD, eHealth screening for disease activity can be recommend in clinical web-practice.
+There were no statistically significant differences between the OD and 3M groups on any of the disease measures, compliance or quality of life, although the OD protocol resulted in fewer FC home test kits used per patient.
+Therefore, individualized, i.e. OD, eHealth screening for disease activity can be recommend in clinical web-practice.
 Based on our results, OD screening was implemented in clinical practice in June 2018 at our institution and all IBD patients in North Zealand, Denmark are now offered the opportunity of home monitoring using the constant care application.
 The latter is available for free in Denmark to any IBD patients and in collaboration with their IBD clinic.

 Article Highlights